How to keep customers front and center when scaling your business

 Netflix paved the way for this line of thinking when it released its massively influential Culture Deck in 2008.
 The presentation laid out its core philosophy and values, what it expected from employees and what kind of freedom it was willing to give them in exchange.
 One of its chief architects, Netflix’s former talent chief Patty McCord, said the company refreshes the document every year to make sure it’s still relevant to the company and to the talent pool.
 That document has inspired countless tech firms to adopt similar HR principles.

 The current incarnation of the Netflix deck is careful not to mention “cultural fit” as a hiring criteria — and for good reason.
-As NewsWhip’s head of talent acquisition, Neil Concannon writes in the e-book, companies hiring for “cultural fit” run the risk of inadvertently stacking their teams with homogenous groups of people.
+As NewsWhip’s head of talent acquisition, Neil Concannon shared, companies hiring for “cultural fit” run the risk of inadvertently stacking their teams with homogenous groups of people.

 Scaling a company is intrinsically tied to human resources, especially when it comes to the customer experience.
-As Voxpro’s Blitzscale Like a Boss e-book notes, time is not linear for a start-up; everything is urgent, almost all of the time.
+Time is not linear for a start-up; everything is urgent, almost all of the time.
 But to scale a company and its customer experience properly takes thoughtful and careful deliberation about the values and mission of the company, employees’ responsibilities and freedoms and other larger-than-life questions that are hard to answer when you’re putting out daily fires.

 It’s important for companies to take a few steps back to gain a greater perspective.
-As Hassell of Airbnb writes, “When you’re in hyper-growth and trying to get to so many hugely important tasks, it can be tempting to hire the first semi-suitable candidate that comes along.
+As Hassell shared, “When you’re in hyper-growth and trying to get to so many hugely important tasks, it can be tempting to hire the first semi-suitable candidate that comes along.
 Take your time and get it right.”

 Scaling the customer experience in tandem with product is essential to growing a valuable company, especially in the highly competitive tech world.
 After all, your customers are the reason for your success — make sure you keep them front and center when growing your business.